niklas-w/Molecular-systematics-course/Tutorials/5.BayesianInference/Readme.md

 Now, open the program BEAST2 and select the file combined.xml as input file, as shown in the screenshot below.
 When you click the "Run" button, BEAST2 will start the analysis.

+# Analyzing the results with Tracer

+After the two BEAST2 analyses have completed (or if you decided not to wait and use the output of our analysis instead), open file combined.log in the program Tracer.
+When the main window has opened, choose Import Trace File... from the File menu and select the file that BEAST has created called xx.log.

+Remember that MCMC is a stochastic algorithm so the actual numbers will not be exactly the same as those depicted in the figure.
+On the left hand side is a list of the different quantities that BEAST has logged to file.
+There are traces for the posterior (this is the natural logarithm of the product of the tree likelihood and the prior density), and the continuous parameters.
+Selecting a trace on the left brings up analyses for this trace on the right hand side depending on tab that is selected.
+When first opened, the ‘posterior’ trace is selected and various statistics of this trace are shown under the Estimates tab.
+In the top right of the window is a table of calculated statistics for the selected trace.

+Select the clockRate parameter in the lefthand list to look at the average rate of evolution (averaged over the whole tree and all sites).
+Tracer will plot a (marginal posterior) histogram for the selected statistic and also give you summary statistics such as the mean and median.
+The 95% HPD stands for highest posterior density interval and represents the most compact interval on the selected parameter that contains 95% of the posterior probability.
+It can be loosely thought of as a Bayesian analog to a confidence interval.
+The TreeHeight parameter gives the marginal posterior distribution of the age of the root of the entire tree.